 Micro-editing is used during data processing due to the small number of questionnaires.
 Pairing is done to previous year's questionnaire.
 The balance sheet approach of the questionnaire serves to detect reporting errors.

-The quality of the estimates is deemed to be high as the entire population is accounted for and the totals are validated using supply-demand analysis.
-The numbers are also verified with provincial specialists.
+The quality of the estimates is deemed to be high as the totals are validated using supply-demand analysis.
+Provincial specialists are also consulted in the validation phase.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.
 Data are always available at the Canada level.